Florida Building Codes and Standards

 There are important changes to the 2010 Florida Building Code, Energy Conservation, that impact the criteria for replacement of existing heating and air conditioning (HVAC) units for residential buildings.
 The Florida Building Commission has entered rulemaking to limit the applications of Sections 126.96.36.199.1 and 188.8.131.52.2 of the Florida Building Code, Energy Conservation, to residential buildings only.
 These provisions will no longer apply to replacement of HVAC in commercial buildings.
 Further discussion regarding this subject will take place at the August 6, 2010 Energy Technical Advisory Committee (TAC) in Tampa.
 The agenda for the Energy TAC can be accessed at: www.floridabuilding.org > Upcoming Meetings.

 Please see our updated FAQs for more information.

-The Product Approval System (Section 553.842, F.S.) provides an optional statewide approval for seven identified building envelop and structural frame products (panel walls, exterior doors, roofing products, skylights, windows, shutters, structural components) that are intended to be replicated during the manufacturing process.
+The Product Approval System (Section 553.842, F.S.) provides an optional statewide approval for eight identified building envelope and structural frame products (panel walls, exterior doors, roofing products, skylights, windows, shutters, structural components, Impact Protective Systems) that are intended to be replicated during the manufacturing process.
 The Product Approval System, in coordination with the Florida Building Code, insures safe product technologies are used in building construction and encourages development of new products and technologies that increase safety or meet safety requirements less expensively.